Measurement events relative to temporal quantum reference frames: Discrete time model

 \section{Discrete time model}

-In the case the spectrum of the clock is the interval $[-E,E]$, even though, in general, clock states are not orthogonal, there still exists times $\{t_k\}_{k}$, where the clock states are mutually orthogonal $\braket{t_k}{t_{k'}} = \delta_{k,k'}$ \footnote{This approach generalizes also to other clocks which have times at which the clock states are mutually orthogonal.}.
-Using the explicit form of the spectrum, we find
+In the case the spectrum of the clock is the interval $[-E,E]$, even though, in general, clock states are not orthogonal, there still exists times $\{t_k\}_{k}$, where the clock states are mutually orthogonal $\braket{t_k}{t_{k'}} = \delta_{k,k'}$.\footnote{This approach generalizes to other clock Hamiltonians that have times at which the clock states are mutually orthogonal.} Using the explicit form of the spectrum, we find